Paralegal Interview Questions and Answers

 5. Are you familiar with the latest technology in the legal industry?

 There are new developments being made every single day in the legal field.
 Technology, such as e-discovery and AI, is changing the way that most law firms operate.
 If you do know how to use the latest technology in your area of law, tell the interviewer.
 If you are not familiar with a specific paralegal software application, do not lie and say that you are.
-However, you can say that you are eager to learn and have always been very adept at learning new technology.
+However, you can say that you are eager to learn and have always been a quick learner.
+In fact, be prepared to add a specific example of a new technology application that you had to learn with a previous employer.

 6. Can you give me an example of a time you had to do a large amount of work within a tight deadline?